samco-sdk/Java-SDK/README.md

    * Different Java classes and methods are exposed in the SDK for handling different Stocknote APIs

-   * As an initial step, customers need to use the Login method for connecting to APIs and in the Java response bean object you will get user session identifier.
-Using the session identifier, customers can access other API’s
+   * As an initial step, users need to use the Login method for connecting to APIs and in the Java response bean object you will get user session identifier.
+Using the session identifier, users can access other API’s

    * With StockNote API being a REST based interface and it uses JSON request and response messages, Java SDK provides request and response objects as native Java beans (after appropriate serialisation / de-serialisation)